William McGonagall: Tay Bridge Disaster

 Original Tay Bridge (from the north).

 Original Tay Bridge (from the south) the day after the disaster.

-"The Tay Bridge Disaster" has been widely reproduced, and recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge near Dundee collapsed as a train was passing over it.
+McGonagall's 1880 lament "The Tay Bridge Disaster" has been widely reproduced.
+It recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge near Dundee collapsed as a train was passing over it.
 It begins:

 Beautiful Railway Bridge of the Silv'ry Tay!